 - The Genetic Information Nondiscrimination Act (GINA): In 2008, a federal law was enacted called The Genetic Information Nondiscrimination Act (GINA) which prevents health insurance companies from discriminating against individuals who carry genetic mutations, such as those on the BRCA genes.
 This law has more limited protections for the military.
 GINA does not cover life, disability or long-term care insurance.
 These types of insurance are regulated by state laws and the laws vary from state to state.
 Please review your state law.
 You may want to consider having these policies in place prior to genetic testing.
 For additional information about GINA please visit National Human Genome Research Institute

-- Florida – For policies entered into or renewed after January 1, 2021, Florida enacted a law which prohibits life and long-term care insurers from canceling, limiting or denying coverage or adjusting premiums rates based on genetic information.
+- Florida – For policies entered into or renewed after January 1, 2021, Florida enacted a law that prohibits life and long-term care insurers from canceling, limiting or denying coverage or adjusting premium rates based on genetic information.
 There are, however, exceptions for other types of coverage.
-Life and long-term care insurers are still able to access a person’s medical record as part of an application exam and consider a medical diagnosis included in a medical record, even if based on the results of genetic test, but in the absence of a diagnosis of a condition related to genetic information, life, and long-term care insurers “may not cancel, limit, or deny coverage or establish differentials in premium rates, based on such information.”
+Life and long-term care insurers are still able to access a person’s medical record as part of an application exam and consider a medical diagnosis included in a medical record, even if based on the results of a genetic test, but in the absence of a diagnosis of a condition related to genetic information, life and long-term care insurers “may not cancel, limit, or deny coverage or establish differentials in premium rates, based on such information”.
 Life, long-term care and disability insurers are also prohibited from requiring or soliciting genetic information, using genetic test results, or considering a person’s decision regarding genetic testing for insurance purposes.

 - Please see Florida Statutes Section 627.4301 and this article for additional information: Click Here to Learn More